-Schonchin, aka: Old Schonchin, Skonches (1797-1892) – The recognized head chief of the Modoc Indians at the time of the Modoc War of 1872-73, Schonchin was born at Tule Lake, California about 1797.
-Through his efforts and abilities he was made a chief, but because he was not a hereditary chief, his authority was sometimes disputed.
-However in 1846, he commanded approximately 600 Modoc Warriors.
+Schonchin was born at Tule Lake, California, in about 1797.
+Through his efforts and abilities, he was made a chief, but because he was not a hereditary chief, his authority was sometimes disputed.
+However, in 1846, he commanded approximately 600 Modoc Warriors.
 He took an active part in the early hostilities between the Modoc and the white settlers, admitting that he did everything in his power to exterminate his enemies.

-Hostilities continued intermittently until 1864, when Old Schonchin (called such to distinguish him from his brother,) and Schonchin John his younger brother, negotiated a treaty, which placed the Modoc on a reservation with the Klamath Indians.
+Hostilities continued intermittently until 1864, when Old Schonchin (called such to distinguish him from his brother) and Schonchin John, his younger brother, negotiated a treaty that placed the Modoc on a reservation with the Klamath Indians.
 Schonchin then led his people to the reservation and honored the terms of the treaty.
 However, he could not control Kintpuash, known as Captain Jack, when the Modoc War erupted in 1872.

 His brother John, following Captain Jack, withdrew from the reservation and moved to his old home on the Lost River.
-The old chief made every effort to induce Captain Jack to return, but the latter steadfastly refused, on the grounds that he could not live in peace with the Klamath Indians.
+The old chief tried to induce Captain Jack to return, but the latter steadfastly refused on the grounds that he could not live in peace with the Klamath Indians.

 From this stronghold, the renegade Modoc waged a destructive war.
 It is believed that Schonchin John, more than any other member of the tribe, was influential in keeping up the strife.
 He repeatedly advised continuing the fight when even Captain Jack would have made peace, and he was considered responsible for many of the inhuman acts committed.

-In 1873 a peace commission was appointed to deal with the Modoc Indians and a meeting with them was arranged for April 11th.
-To this meeting the Indians agreed to send a number of unarmed men equal to that of the commission.
+In 1873, a peace commission was appointed to deal with the Modoc Indians, and a meeting with them was arranged for April 11.
+At this meeting, the Indians agreed to send a number of unarmed men equal to that of the commission.
 Though the commission was warned that their lives were in danger, General Edward Canby and Reverend E. Thomas insisted that it was plainly their duty to go.
-The four commissioners, accompanied by interpreter, Frank Riddle and his Modoc wife, Winema, proceeded to the meeting place when they were met by eight fully armed Modoc Indians.
+The four commissioners, accompanied by interpreter Frank Riddle and his Modoc wife, Winema, proceeded to the meeting place, where eight fully armed Modoc Indians met them.